 A large part of our business is vineyard management.
-Ben Renshaw maintains our own vineyards—8 Chains North, Furnace Mountain, and our new property in Purcellville—and provides custom management for several other Northern Virginia wineries, below.
+Ben Renshaw maintains our own vineyards—8 Chains North, Furnace Mountain, and our newest property in Purcellville—and provides custom management for another local winery in Purcellville.

 8 Chains North Vineyard, Waterford, Va.